curioswitch/curiostack/docs/company/guidelines/README.md

 - [Code Reviews](./code-review) - Guidelines and practices for doing code review using GitHub.
 Engineering teams will want to familiarize themselves with these to ensure a healthy codebase.

+- [Templates](./templates) - Templates for documents that are commonly used during both development and operation of a product.